The 2015 Awards of Excellence nomination period is now closed.

 The Overall criterion is a subjective opportunity for the judges and Summit participants to score the projects based on individual opinions.
 At the Summit, this criterion is based, at least in part, on the quality of the finalist’s presentation and the presenter’s responsiveness to questions.

-On April 28, 2015 we conducted a webinar featuring the awards process, judging criteria, and past award recipients.
-The archived webinar is below.
+On April 18, 2013 we conducted a webinar featuring the awards process, judging criteria, and past award recipients.
+The archived webinar is below, along with other resources referenced in the video.
 Still have questions?
 Visit the Awards of Excellence FAQ page.